 This award is specific to those who make the game a reality, whether it’s running the line on a Sunday morning for a junior game, or picking up a pair of boots and whistle for a Saturday senior game.
 This Match Official could be a club referee or county society member.

-A new award that seeks specifically to recognise those who bring rugby into the heart of our local communities, improving mental and physical health, encouraging equality and diversity, reaching out to those in hard-to-reach or disadvantaged environments, and growing the inclusiveness of our game.
+An award that seeks specifically to recognise those who bring rugby into the heart of our local communities, improving mental and physical health, encouraging equality and diversity, reaching out to those in hard-to-reach or disadvantaged environments, and growing the inclusiveness of our game.

 Volunteers are the essential foundation of our rugby communities, without these selfless, dedicated, committed and hard working individuals our game would struggle.